Does CBD Smell Like Weed? CBD Smell & Effects Skip to content

 CBD flower or hemp flower smells like weed because of the terpenes concentrated on the resin glands on the flower.
 Some common terpenes include myrcene, pinene, and limonene.
 Each strain of cannabis has a unique blend of terpenes that contribute to its distinctive smell and taste.

 So, if you plan on using CBD flower or pre-rolled Cigarettes made from 100% hemp, keep in mind that it will smell like weed because hemp and marijuana share many of the same terpenes.
-Although they smell alike, only the THC levels will produce psychoactive effects, so CBD flower and Neurogettes will not get you high.
+Although they smell alike, only the THC levels will produce psychoactive effects, so CBD flower, cigarettes, and gummies will not get you high and could potentially help you quit cigarettes.

 Does CBD smell like Skunk?